 September is New Zealand Gynaecological Cancer Awareness Month

 "Life was really good, and then overnight it changed irreparably.
-The last 3 years I've had 2 major surgeries and been on constant treatment.
+The last 4 years I've had 2 major surgeries and been on constant treatment.
+When I was diagnosed my oncologist said my prognosis was likely 5 to 15 years.
 It's difficult living when my future is so uncertain but I try to stay active and enjoy time in nature."

 "Research is hope.
 Hope for better treatment options, more time and ultimately a cure.
 Please join me in fundraising for hope this September."

 Where your funds go:

 Cure Our Ovarian Cancer is the New Zealand ovarian cancer charity.
 We fight beside women, to save lives.